Need a Roofer? Get 4 Free Quotes From Local Contractors:

 37. Due to exceptional longevity, metal roofs have a very low life cycle cost.
 This means that while you may spend more upfront on a metal roof than on an asphalt shingles roof, in the long run you will actually save money, because you will not need to repair or replace a metal roof again.

-38. Most manufacturers will provide a 30-50 year warranty, while a metal roofing contractor should offer you his own installation warranty.
+38. Most manufacturers will provide a 30-50 year warranty, while your installer should offer you his own installation warranty.

 40. Metal roofs are considered to be ice and snow-shedding systems, which means that you will never have to worry about roof leaks.